locationtech/spatial4j/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/locationtech/spatial4j.svg)](https://codecov.io/github/locationtech/spatial4j/)
 [![Maven](https://img.shields.io/maven-central/v/com.spatial4j/spatial4j.svg)](https://maven-badges.herokuapp.com/maven-central/com.spatial4j/spatial4j/)

+_(note: Spatial4j's official home page is at LocationTech: https://www.locationtech.org/projects/technology.spatial4j
+but this README has richer information)_

 Spatial4j is a general purpose spatial / geospatial [ASL](http://www.apache.org/licenses/LICENSE-2.0.html) licensed open-source Java library.
 It's core capabilities are 3-fold: to provide common shapes that can work in Euclidean and geodesic (surface of sphere) world models, to provide distance calculations and other math, and to read & write shapes from formats like [WKT](http://en.wikipedia.org/wiki/Well-known_text) and [GeoJSON](http://geojson.org/geojson-spec.html#geometry-objects).
-Spatial4j is a project of the [LocationTech](http://www.locationtech.org) Industry Working Group of the Eclipse Foundation. _(Current status: Incubation)_.
+Spatial4j is a project of the [LocationTech](http://www.locationtech.org) Industry Working Group of the Eclipse Foundation.

-If you are working with spatial grid-square indexing schemes, be it [Geohash](http://en.wikipedia.org/wiki/Geohash) or something custom, then you are likely to find especially high utility from Spatial4j -- doubly-so for Apache Software Foundation projects due to restrictions on use of LGPL software there.
+If you are working with spatial grid-square indexing schemes, be it [Geohash](http://en.wikipedia.org/wiki/Geohash) or something custom, then you are likely to find especially high utility from Spatial4j -- doubly-so for Apache Software Foundation projects due to restrictions on use of LGPL software there (Spatial4j is ASL but JTS is still LGPL).

-Spatial4j is well tested; it's monitored via [Travis-CI](https://travis-ci.org/locationtech/spatial4j) continuous integration and we use [Codecov](https://codecov.io/github/locationtech/spatial4j/) for code coverage.
+Spatial4j is well tested; it's monitored via [Travis-CI](https://travis-ci.org/locationtech/spatial4j) continuous integration (plus another Hudson build) and we use [Codecov](https://codecov.io/github/locationtech/spatial4j/) for code coverage.

 If you are interested in contributing to Spatial4j please review the [contribution guidelines](CONTRIBUTING.md).